 The networked nature of the online product offering combined with the unique features of the platform will allow end users of different operators, at the operator's discretion, to compete against each other.
 By combining the player base of the operators, each player will have access to contests that are appropriate to his or her skill level and risk tolerance.

-DFS contests are currently offered in European football leagues and golf and basketball is currently in development.
+DFS contests currently offered are the five major European football leagues and North American and European golf.